wp-plugins/csv-2-post/readme.txt

 == Frequently Asked Questions ==

+= Are custom fields supported? =
+Yes

+= Are the new Wordpress 3.6 Post Formats supported? = Yes

+= Can I create custom post types, not just post or page? = Yes

+= Can I create categories? =
+Yes

+= Is there a limit to the number of posts I can create? = No

+= Does the plugin have free support? =
+Yes

+= Is the plugin compatible with ShopperPress? =
+Yes

+= Is the plugin compatible with ClassiPress? =
+Yes

 = Does this plugin work with SEO by Yoast plugin? = Yes it does, actually in a technical way all SEO plugins work with CSV 2 POST however the most popular get some extra support to make it easier for users.
 That includes All In One SEO